Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Discussion

 \section{Discussion}

-Our work contributes a likelihood-free approach to parameter estimation for the interval censored Hawkes process by training a neural network to predict the parameter from a multidimensional summary statistic.
-From our experiments, the neural network estimator has limited empirical bias, with similar standard errors to the benchmark PMMH estimator proposed in \cite{chenEstimatingHawkesProcess2025}.
-The efficacy of the method relies on our construction of a highly informative summary statistic, consisting of a naive uniform imputation estimate of the parameters, with an additional negative binomial autoregression of the count data that is used in the non-Markovian setting.
-Our proposed summary statistic is capable of handling unequal censoring intervals and time-varying baselines, which is an advantage over many extant likelihood-based methods.
-Furthermore, we illustrate the use of bootstrapping for standard error estimation and bias correction, which are both immediately available once the neural network has been trained.
+Our work proposes a likelihood-free approach to parameter estimation for the discretely observed Hawkes process by training a neural network to estimate the parameters from a summary statistic.
+From our experiments, the neural network estimator has limited empirical bias and standard errors comparable to the benchmark PMMH estimator proposed in \cite{chenEstimatingHawkesProcess2025}.
+The efficacy of the method relies on our construction of a highly informative summary statistic, consisting of a naive uniform imputation estimate of the parameters, along with an additional negative binomial autoregression of the count data that is used in the non-Markovian setting.
+Our proposed summary statistic can handle unequal censoring intervals and time-varying baselines, which is an advantage over many extant likelihood-based methods.
+Furthermore, the NN quantile estimation procedure produces well-calibrated credible intervals, making parametric inference fully amortised.